-- Updated climate change modelling of Sefton Street Watercourse should be used to update this Level 2 SFRA or to inform the site-specific FRA to provide a robust assessment of flood risk to this site and the surrounding areas in order to inform the exception test. - A detailed drainage strategy will be required to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
-Surface water flood risk should be retained onsite.
-This will require detailed surface water modelling based on layout plans and detailed design and full consultation with the LLFA on required runoff rates.
-The use of infiltration SuDS should be investigated. - Residual risk from the culverted watercourse must be accounted for. - Were this site to be allocated based on current information, the LPA must make it clear that this site cannot be developed until the required information detailed in this SFRA.
+- There should be no development within the functional floodplain.
+There should be no development within 8m of the Hendon Brook culvert. - Updated climate change modelling along Hendon Brook and Walverden Water should be used to update this Level 2 SFRA or to inform the site-specific FRA to provide a robust assessment of flood risk to this site and the surrounding areas in order to inform the exception test. - Based on current information, this site could be allocated if development avoids the area at modelled fluvial risk in the modelled 0.1% AEP undefended event, as a conservative proxy for Flood Zone 3 plus climate change. - A drainage strategy will also be required for any new development, given the significant extent of surface water flooding when considering climate change.
+The lead local flood authority should be consulted in the first instance.
+The use of infiltration SuDS should be investigated. - Residual risk from the culverted watercourses must be accounted for. - Were this site to be allocated based on current information, the LPA must make it clear that this site cannot be developed until the required information detailed in this SFRA.